alanng10/class-lang/Info/Article/Word/a.md

 Word "form" has meaning that is transform.

-Word "polate" has meaning that is interpolate.

-Word "spread" has meaning that is spreading over length.

-Word "center" has meaning that is center in whole.

-Word "focus" has meaning that is focus in whole.

-Word "tangent" has meaning that is round radius.

 Word "angle" has meaning that is direct.

 Word "quad" has meaning that is four point shape.